-This research project is investigating the relationship between science and visual culture in seventeenth-century England.
+This research project is investigating the relationship between science and visual culture in 17th century England.

 The aim of the project is to examine the historical origins of the visual character of science with respect to the activities of the Royal Society.